Getting started online

 Gwyneth has more than 20 years of experience in treating voice conditions (since 2003) in both public hospitals and in her private clinic.
 She continues to teach and mentor speech therapists in the area of Gender-Affirming Voice Therapy and Treatment of Voice Disorders.
 She holds an Allied Health Professions Council (AHPC) practising certificate.

-The Speech Practice adopts a personalised and comprehensive approach to support transgender people and their needs.
-Their therapists have had experience with speech therapy with trans and non-binary people in the public and private sector.
+The Speech Practice adopts a personalised and comprehensive approach to support trans people and their communication needs.
+Their therapists have experience providing speech therapy for our community across public and private healthcare settings..